 Where this guidance refers to parents, this includes carers or family members who may be involved with children attending the settings.

-This guidance is not exhaustive, and providers will continue to operate within the relevant legal and regulatory frameworks to ensure the health and wellbeing of children and parents while they are using their service.
+This guidance is not exhaustive, and providers will continue to operate within the relevant legal and regulatory frameworks to ensure the health and wellbeing of staff and of children and parents while they are using their service.
 Measures put in place within the setting to comply with this guidance must not contravene health and safety legislation, for example, not leaving fire doors ajar to increase ventilation.

 Nothing in this guidance affects the legal obligations of providers with regard to health and safety and public health advice.
 Providers must continue to adhere to all such duties when implementing this guidance.
 Under the Coronavirus Act 2020, they must have regard to any advice relating to coronavirus from the Chief Medical Officer for Scotland.